fleetdm/fleet/proposals/apple-mdm/base-setup-clix.md

 Keep the .key files.
 You will need them to complete this process.

-Fleet will return a signed certificate to you within 1 business day.
-Use that file with the .key files in the `fleetctl setup apns gen-req` command.
+Fleet will return a .p7m file to you within (TODO) business days.
+Use that file in the `fleetctl setup apns gen-req` command.
 ```

-### Step 2 - Generate .req file from .p7
+### Step 2 - Generate .req file from .p7m
 ```
 $ fleetctl setup apns gen-req \
 --p7-file=~/path/to/*.p7 \